mzinin/buchberger/README.md

 # Buchberger Agorithm

 This in an C++ implementation of [Buchberger's algorithm](https://en.wikipedia.org/wiki/Buchberger's_algorithm).
-The input of `buchberger` util is the inintial boolean basis in [GNV format](https://github.com/mzinin/groebner_benchmarks), the output is the corresponding boolean [Gröbner basis](https://en.wikipedia.org/wiki/Gröbner_basis).
+The input of `buchberger` util is the initial boolean basis in [GNV format](https://github.com/mzinin/groebner_benchmarks), the output is the corresponding boolean [Gröbner basis](https://en.wikipedia.org/wiki/Gröbner_basis).

 ## Getting Started